 The North Central Texas Council of Governments (NCTCOG) integrated Stormwater Management (iSWM) subcommittee of the Public Works Council (PWC) prepared the following summary guidance on regional detention for municipalities with support from Halff Associates, Inc. Detention ponds temporarily store stormwater runoff for a designated period of time to allow the collected runoff to be safely released downstream without causing downstream damages.
 Regional detention options presented in this memorandum include considerations for site locations, water quality, potential funding options, and implementation.
-Regional detention offers unique benefits to proposed developments in that a single detention facilities overall.
+Regional detention offers unique benefits to proposed developments in that a single detention facility can accommodate detention for multiple developments and reduce the number of detention facilities overall.
 Many communities throughout the NCTCOG region have expressed an interest in developing a regional detention program and this guidance document is intended to help inform the process.